Unplagged/unplagged/readme.txt

 #####

-Just a change for to test if the post-checkout hook is working.
+Another test now with a change to the redmine github plugin.